 The National Congress is unicameral and consists of 14 members.
 Four senators, each known as “senators-at-large” (one from each state) serve four-year terms.
 The remaining 10 members represent single member districts based on population, and serve two-year terms.
 Both the President and the Vice-President are elected by the Congress from among its four-year members and serve a four-year term.
 The senator-at-large seats vacated by the President and Vice-President are filled by a representative from their state.
 An appointed cabinet supports the President and Vice President.
 Each of the four states has its own constitution, an elected governor and a lieutenant governor.

 The President of FSM, currently Mr Peter Christian, is both Head of State and Head of Government.
-He is from Pohnpei.
+President Christian is from Pohnpei.
 Mr Yosiwo George is Vice President and is from Kosrae.
 Both were elected to the Congress in the 3 March 2015 general election, and assumed office on 11 May 2015.

 Compact of Free Association with the United States